 Photos of Fedia and his baba Larysa (left) and Fedia and his baba Paraska (right).

 Fedia quickly saw an incredible opportunity to eliminate thousands of plastic bags by sharing his grandmothers’ beautiful bag with the world.
-Having gotten the idea from this grandmother’s bag Fedia felt compelled to start a social enterprise and dedicate to his grandmothers, Larysa, Valia, and Paraska and center it around what his grandmothers gave always gave him: love, attention and care.
-He believes if Baba Bags gives the same grandmotherly love, attention and care to our customers, our planet and our community together we can eliminate millions of plastic bags while offering transformational support to non-profits that are doing their part make our community and our world a better place.
+He immediately got to work in his University of Oklahoma dorm room!
+Having gotten the idea from this grandmother’s bag Fedia felt compelled to start a social enterprise and dedicate it to his grandmothers, Larysa, Valia, and Paraska and center it around what his grandmothers always gave him: love, attention, and care.
+He believes if Baba Bags gives the same grandmotherly love, attention, and care to our customers, our planet, and Ukraine together we can eliminate millions of plastic bags while offering transformational support to non-profits that are doing their part to make our community and our world a better place.

 Baba Bags would like to personally thank: